-These are free to attend, short, focussed events designed to enable interactive discussion and debate.
+These are short, focussed events designed to enable interactive discussion and debate.
 They involve public health professionals, academics and scientists, policy makers, consumers, owners and managers of premises and members of the public, tackling a range of issues surrounding the increasing use of safer nicotine products (including e-cigarettes) as an alternative to smoking.

 During each dialogue a panel of speakers representing different perspectives each make short presentations, addressing a topic relating to nicotine use.
 A moderated Q&A and discussion session involving the audience follows the presentations.

 The dialogues are filmed with the proceedings posted on the GFN Dialogues Archive Website, creating an archive providing accurate information to those who might be interested in the subject, as well as assisting those charged with making policy in having a cross-section of views to draw upon.

 In each location the GFN team work with a local host to produce the dialogue.
 Such hosts include stop smoking services, nicotine consumer groups, drug policy organisations and academic bodies, although other types of organisation maybe relevant in some locations.

 The GFN team and the local host share the work involved according to an agreed framework, based on the tasks described in this document.
 Once this is agreed the event will be badged as a ‘GFN Dialogue, in association with…’

 For details about previous GFN dialogues, including videos, click here